 It’s best to have your new vet lined up before you even bring your new pet home, and if you have an unusual pet, to make sure you find an accessible, qualified veterinarian who is familiar with the species or breed.

 Consider downloading Airvet to help make the veterinary portion of having a pet easy.
-Airvet instantly connects you to a qualified veterinarian when you need it, saving you time and money while also letting you rest assured that you’re getting the best care you can for your furry (or feathery or scaly) friend!
-You can check out Airvet’s FAQ here for more info.
+Airvet instantly connects you to a qualified veterinarian when you need it, saving you time and money while also letting you rest assured that you’re getting the best care you can for your furry (or feathery or scaly) friend.
 Good luck finding your new best friend!

 Have a question about what pet is right for you?
 You can always chat with a vet on Airvet about your options!